dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 to such channels/influence.
-Instead these dispensable people are unneeded by those who control their circumstances, but instead develop a need to become needed by those above them -- particularly in the context of the State in “The New Idol”. i.e. No one needs them, but as they are unable to fulfill their needs independently, develop a dependent relationship to the more powerful, to whom they are dispensable.
-It is those above such überflüssig people who define how and whether their needs will be met.
+Instead these dispensable people are unneeded by those who control their circumstances, but instead develop a need to become needed by those above them -- particularly in the context of the State in “The New Idol”. i.e. No one needs them except to use them, but as they are unable to fulfill their needs independently, the superfluous develop a dependent relationship to the more powerful, to whom they are dispensable.
+It is those above such überflüssig people who define how and whether their needs will be met: they are dispensible to those in power.
 Such a system caps its evolutionary potential because the weak exist to serve the powerful who feed themselves and weed out what is threatening or isn’t useful.

+*Unless specifically addressed through the architecture of the culture* -- which is among the sociocultural implications of Nietzsche's work -- then such a system sacrifices advancement of the collective for the supposed benefit of the collective.
+In "The New Idol", Nietzsche seems to imply both that the state was designed for the überflüssig, the superfluous, and designed to produce them for its purposes.
+He writes that the state speaks in a kind of meta-language of values, the true comprehension of which escapes its neighbors.
+This is implicit language of action and effect of action and the state which feeds itself does so by deceiving its citizens and its neighbors -- they are fooled by its system of values and the explicit language a state uses to justify its actions.

+To prevent the state from extinguishing its own fire through stagnation, it must architect social systems that encourage both a healthy level of conflict and a healthy response to conflict.
+Similar to the notion of how financial engineers architect systems to benefit from a healthy level of economic volatility, to promote evolution of the collective, a state or culture must devices means of capturing the energy from the dissonance of sociocultural conflict at the individual level, converting it into a means to allow its individuals to evolve and become stronger.
+Nassim Taleb would say "Don't be so neurotic", so live to learn and learn to thrive.
+Be antifragile and orient yourself to grow stronger from every hit you take.

+> Just hope that people around you don't walk on eggshells or
+> systematically dampen information or place you in a perpetual
+> informationally assymetric disadvantage.
+You can't grow from
+> information you don't have or can't obtain.

+The passive aggressive tactics of the far left -- e.g. short circuit mild conflict through isolation and obfuscation, while leveraging intersectionalism to disempower specific social groups -- are toxic in the long run.
+See the footnote for a complete explanation.[^guerilla-theatre]

 <a name="more-precisely-we-are-never-understood-hence-our-authority" />